tanaylab/metacells/README.rst

     cells (e.g. using ``extract_clean_data``).
 When we switch to ``daf`` we'll just stay with the original data set and apply the exclusion masks to the rest of the algorithm.

-``select_gene`` mask
-    When computing metacells, we only consider the similarity between cells using a select subset of the genes.
-When we employ the divide-and-conquer algorithm this happens several times with different subsets being selected in different steps, so this mask is only a result of the simple direct (single-pile) algorithm.
-In general it shouldn't be used for downstream analysis of the results.

 ``lateral_gene`` mask
     Lateral genes are forbidden from being selected for computing cells similarity (e.g., cell cycle genes).
 In version 0.8 these were called "forbidden" genes.
 Lateral genes are still counted towards the total UMIs count when computing